mlresearch/v33/_posts/2014-04-02-guzman-rivera14.md

 ---
-title: "{Efficiently Enforcing Diversity in Multi-Output Structured Prediction}"
+title: Efficiently Enforcing Diversity in Multi-Output Structured Prediction
 abstract: This paper proposes a novel method for efficiently generating multiple diverse predictions for structured prediction problems.
 Existing methods like SDPPs or DivMBest work by making a series of predictions where each prediction is made after considering